 - Students will define research questions, select methods for collecting and analyzing data, and critically evaluate research findings.

 - Students will be competent comprehending scholarly literature from the field and communicating, both orally and in written form, in the manner of the discipline.

 - Students will understand ethical principles and be able to respond appropriately to ethical dilemmas in psychological research and practice.

 Faculty actively work to help our students establish internship connections in areas such as substance abuse, behavioral psychology, career counseling, child and family therapy, crisis intervention, health and wellness, and therapy.
 Such experience prepares students to earn admission to some of the best graduate and professional programs in the field as well as careers in clinical work, education, health, law, business, and public policy.

-Associate Professor and department chair Stephanie Madsen
+Associate Dean of Sophomore Students and Professor Stephanie Madsen

 (Ph.D., Institute of Child Development, University of Minnesota), a widely publicized expert in adolescents’ romance, teaches classes in Child and Adolescent Development, Adolescence, Development and Interpersonal Relationships and Controversies in Psychology, while collaborating with students in how relationships with significant others impact child and adolescent development, the significance of teenage dating experiences for relationships in young adulthood and how parents influence their adolescents’ romances.

 (Ed.D., Vanderbilt University) is a licensed psychologist and counselor whose interests in psychopharmacology, stress and psychopathology extend into his research with students on the effects of music on emotion, the application of psychology to the humanities and Jungian psychology as well as in his classes: Music, Mind & Brain; Drugs and the Mind; Coping with Stress and Madness, Genius and Creativity.